-Tobit model results in Table 3 show that VRT use is positively related to shifts in initial to final forecasts ($\beta=0.026$, p<0.05).
-A multinomial logistic model for Up-Down Shift, testing whether the use of VRTs relates to upward or downward shifts in the initial to final team forecast policy, indicates that, although an increase in the use of VRTs increases the relative log odds of shifting to a more serious ozone level ($\beta=0.359$, p<0.01), an increase in the use of VRTs does not affect the relative log odds of shifting to a less serious level ($\beta=-0.056$, p>0.10).
+Tobit model results in Table 3 show that VRT use is positively related to shifts in initial to final forecasts ($\beta = .026, p < .05$).3 A multinomial logistic model for Up-Down Shift, testing whether the use of VRTs relates to upward or downward shifts in the initial to final team forecast policy, indicates that, while an increase in the use of VRTs increases the relative log odds of shifting to a more serious ozone level ($\beta = .359, p < .01$), an increase in the use of VRTs does not affect the relative log odds of shifting to a more serious ozone level ($\beta = .056, p > .10$).
 That is, the team is more likely to shift to a more serious ozone level as VRT use increases.
 In summary, these results provide support for Hypotheses 2a and 2b.